 2. Testing and Validation

 Automated and manual tests are run prior to deployment to confirm the application is valid for deployment.
+Many deployment failures occur due to differences between staging and production environments, especially in API behavior.

 This includes: